 Rather than dealing with your insurance provider on your own, let LeMaster & Ahmed PLLC carry the burden for you.
 Ms. Ahmed and Ms. LeMaster are well-versed in the tactics often used by insurance companies to limit their liability.
 They will use this knowledge to your advantage to best achieve your insurance needs.

 Call (888) 306-2119 to schedule a consultation.
 We will evaluate your situation and advise you on the best course of action.
-LeMaster & Ahmed PLLC has offices in The Woodlands and Plano, but we regularly assist policyholders in areas such as Houston, Dallas and Galveston.
+LeMaster & Ahmed PLLC has offices in The Woodlands and Plano and accept clients across the state of Texas including Collin County, Montgomery County, Dallas County, Harris County and Galveston County.

 - What is Considered Vandalism?